neos/neos-development-collection/Neos.Neos/Documentation/References/EelHelpersReference.rst

 Math.random()
 ^^^^^^^^^^^^^

-Get a random foating point number between 0 (inclusive) and 1 (exclusive)
+Get a random floating point number between 0 (inclusive) and 1 (exclusive)

 That means a result will always be less than 1 and greater or equal to 0, the same way Math.random() works in JavaScript.